aki-tera/011_yt_cast/README.md

 0. Enter the URL you want to download and click "Get title".
 0. If you can show download's title, click "download".
 0. Download complete, click "Return top page".
-0. after that, you can download that files.
+0. after that, you can download that files at podcast.

 ***